What you need to know about Virginia's Car Seat Law

 Tips for choosing a car seat for your kids

-- Do NOT use a safety seat with an unknown history (purchased at a yard sale, consignment store, etc.)
+- Use a safety seat with an unknown history (purchased at a yard sale, consignment store, etc.)

-- Do NOT Wait until hospital discharge to install the safety seat or seek help.
+- Wait until hospital discharge to install the safety seat or seek help.

-- Do NOT Place padding behind the child’s back or under their bottom.
+- Place padding behind the child’s back or under their bottom.

 The Ultimate Car Seat Guide